 - What should I expect to receive once my second opinion is complete?

 You’ll be notified when your completed second opinion is ready for your review.
 It will be in written form.
-After you have reviewed the second opinion, a Grand Rounds clinician will follow up with you by phone to address general medical questions about the information provided in the second opinion.
+After you have reviewed the second opinion, an Included Health clinician will follow up with you by phone to address general medical questions about the information provided in the second opinion.

 - May I ask the expert follow-up questions after I’ve reviewed my second opinion?

-If you desire clarification of the response to one of your submitted questions, and the Grand Rounds doctor is unable to provide it, the Grand Rounds doctor will try to contact the expert.
+If you desire clarification of the response to one of your submitted questions, and the Included Health doctor is unable to provide it, the Included Health doctor will try to contact the expert.
 Whether our experts can respond to follow-up questions depends on their availability; responses to follow-up questions are not guaranteed.

 Follow-up questions must be posed to the expert within five business days of when the completed second opinion was made available to you, and you may ask a maximum of three clarifying questions.
 Please understand that you may not introduce new questions; they should be questions seeking clarity on what you’ve read.
-Grand Rounds can help you arrange a visit with the expert, if needed.
+Included Health can help you arrange a visit with the expert, if needed.

 Note: Do NOT use this service for medical emergencies or if you need immediate treatment guidance.
 If this is a medical emergency, please call your local emergency service number (911 in the U.S.) or go to the nearest emergency room.